Skip to content

 Nicole Haggerty - SCCOG - Planner II

-Kate Rattan - SCCOG - Planner III/Transportation Program Manager
+Kate Rattan - SCCOG - Director of Transportation Planning

 Deanna Rhodes - City of Norwich - Director of Planning and Neighborhood Services